richardatval/www.yesproject.org/what-you-can-do/yes-specialised-support-services.md

 We’ll do our best to eliminate any barriers you may face to accessing or staying involved with the YES Project.

-#### The Bridge is one of the YES Project partners that can provide you with one-to-one intensive support and help you to:
+#### The Bridge East Midlands is a charity that can provide you with one-to-one intensive support including:

-- Find and access suitable accommodation and prevent homelessness
+- Finding and accessing suitable accommodation and preventing homelessness
-- Mediate between you and your family
+- Mediating between you and your family
-- Refer and support you to access specialist statutory services
+- Referring you to and supporting you in accessing specialist statutory services
-- Accompany you to appointments
+- Accompanying you to appointments
-- Work with you to build your confidence, self-esteem and help to motivate you
+- Working with you to build your confidence, self-esteem and motivation.

-- Work with you to improve your health and wellbeing
+To find out more or to access support contact Vickee:[vickinder.kainth@thebridge-eastmidlands.org.uk](vickinder.kainth@thebridge-eastmidlands.org.uk)or call
+01509 260500 / 07717 847118